The problem

 Federation over centralisation

 No single platform should dominate communication or access.
 Web B is built on interconnected nodes: communities, organisations, individuals.
 Each is autonomous.
 Together they cooperate.
+Decentralisation, as Berners-Lee argued from the start, is what keeps any system from collapsing into a single point of control.

 -